 Most workload models described in this survey are part of a model hierarchy in the sense that some are generalizations of others, cf. Figure 1.
-Intuitively, a model $\mathcal{M}A$ generalizes a model $\mathcal{M}B$ , if any task system expressed in terms of $\mathcal{M}B$ has a corresponding task system expressed with $\mathcal{M}A$ such that these two represent the same behavior.
+Intuitively, a modeling formalism \mathcal{M}A generalizes a modeling formalism \mathcal{M}B , if any task system expressed in terms of \mathcal{M}B has a corresponding task system expressed with \mathcal{M}A such that these two represent the same behavior.
 The motivation behind such a generalization concept is that more expressive models should preserve the capability of being able to analyze a given system description.
-That is, if a model is being extended to increase expressiveness, the original model should in some way remain a subclass or special case.
+That is, if a modeling formalism is being extended to increase expressiveness, the original formalism should in some way remain a subclass or special case.
 However, the concept as such is rather vague, which may lead to disagreements about whether one model is in fact a generalization of another.

-Therefore, Stigge (2014) introduces a formalization of the notion of what it means for a model to generalize another one within the semantic framework introduced above.
-Recall that we use job sequences to express the semantics of workload models.
+Therefore, Stigge (2014) introduces a formalization of the notion of what it means for a modeling formalism to generalize another one within the semantic framework introduced above.
+Recall that we use job sequences to express the semantics of work-load models.
 We first define an equivalence on job sequences.
+We remove spurious 0-jobs in this definition since they do not quantify additional workload.

-Definition 1 (Job Sequence Equivalence) Two job sequences $\sigma$ and $\sigma'$ are equivalent, written $\sigma \cong \sigma'$ , if they are equal after removing all jobs with execution time 0.
+Definition 1 (Job Sequence Equivalence) Two job sequences ρ and ρ' are equivalent, written $\rho \cong \rho'$, if they are equal after removing all jobs with execution time 0.